st-yim/HabitTracker/README.md

 ## Introduction

-HabitTracker Elite is a cutting-edge application designed to empower users in building and maintaining positive habits.
+TrackIt: Habit Tracker is a cutting-edge application designed to empower users in building and maintaining positive habits.
 Whether you're aiming for personal development, health improvement, or lifestyle changes, this app provides elite features for effective habit tracking.

 ## Features